Study Island and Success Net!

 1. When you log in and see your class- click on the plus sign

-3. There are 16 items listed that you are to complete by January 10, 2014.
-This is a mandatory assignment that will help you review the entire course for our final exams that begin on January 13th 2014.
+3. There are 16 items listed that you are to complete by June 6th, 2014.
+This is a mandatory assignment that will help you review the entire course for our final exams that is on June 6th or 9th 2014.

 6. Please answer all questions in the quiz before moving on to the next section.